When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Surfshark makes it easy to enjoy the benefits of a VPN on your streaming device.
 If you have an Android TV, Fire TV, or Apple TV, whether it's HD or 4K (any generation), you can download the Surfshark app directly onto your device.

 Just like ExpressVPN, Surfshark is also compatible with a range of routers and offers detailed guides and instructions on how to set up the VPN on your router.
-Not only can you download and use it on a wide range of devices, but you can also connect an unlimited number of devices simultaneously with a single subscription.
+Not only can you download and use it on a wide range of devices, but you can also make unlimited simultaneous connections with a single subscription.

 Who's the Winner? - It's a Tie!

-When it comes to platform and device compatibility, the ExpressVPN and Surfshark are neck and neck.
+ExpressVPN vs Surfshark is a close match when it comes to platform and device compatibility.
 Both offer browser extensions and are compatible with a wide range of routers.
-No matter which service you choose, you can rest assured it will cover all your devices.
+No matter which service you choose, you can rest assured that it will cover all your devices.

-So, you can either get ExpressVPN if you want to take advantage of its dedicated Aircove router solution or get Surfshark if you want to protect multiple devices with a single account.
+So, you can either get ExpressVPN and take advantage of its dedicated Aircove router solution or get Surfshark if you want to protect multiple devices with a single account.

 Installation & Initial Configuration